CUNY Graduate Center

 Transfer Students who have received U.S Department of Veterans Affairs educational assistance benefits at non-CUNY institutions of higher education should apply in person to their CUNY college’s veterans affairs representative.
 Transfer students, generally, only need to complete a VA 22-1995 Change in Place of Training form, which can be obtained from their college’s veterans affairs representative.

-Continuing Students can be certified for benefits as soon as they have registered for the semester.
+Continuing Students can be certified for benefits as soon as they have registered for the semester; contact the Veteran Certifying Officer.

 Disabled Students are eligible for additional financial help when they apply for Vocational Rehabilitation from the U.S. Department of Veterans Affairs (VA).
 Disabled students must have a VA-certified disability rating of at least 20 percent.
 Disabled students will receive authorization directly from the VA.
 This authorization needs to be brought to the student’s college and the college will then notify the VA when the student is enrolled and in attendance at the college.